bder222/NBA-scoreboard/README.md

 Currently setup for raspberry pi 3b+ and adafruit hat/bonnet.
 [The RGB Matrix library used](https://github.com/hzeller/rpi-rgb-led-matrix) has a good overview for adjusting matrix settings for filckering and other hardware options.

 ### Current Functionality
 Scrolls through all NBA games for the day.
 New days begin on the first update after 12pm ET.
 Game odds are taken from Bovada and are updated until the game starts.
 Live game odds are not displayed, although this can be easily changed if desired.
-All game times are displayed as Eastern times (sorry this is what the CDN returns and I live in this time zone).
+All game times are displayed based on local time zone.

 Also displays current conference standings when there isn't a live game.
 Live standings are updated after any game ends.